What Are Real World Assets (RWAs)?

 While both RWAs and NFTs use blockchain, they differ in:

-NFTs can represent real-world items, but RWAs are explicitly structured to represent off-chain value with enforceable claims.
+NFTs can represent real-world items, but RWAs are typically structured to represent off-chain value through legal rights or contractual claims, depending on jurisdiction and structure.

 Types of Real-World Assets